jeremyCtown/data-structures-and-algorithms/challenges/radixsort/README.md

-# Quicksort
+# Radixsort

-The only thing quick about this assignment was my willingness to walk away until tomorrow...
+Google "radixsort python" and that's how you do this

 ## Challenge

 Feature Tasks
-- Write a function that accepts an array of integers, and returns an array sorted by a recursive quicksort algorithm.
+- Write a function that accepts an array of integers, and returns an array sorted by a radixsort algorithm.

 Structure and Testing
 - Utilize the Single-responsibility principle: any methods you write should be clean, reusable, abstract component parts to the whole challenge.